2217936322/ReClass.NET-UnrealPlugin/README.md

 INSTALLATION
 -----
-- Clone from this Repository and Compile it yourself.
+- Clone from this repository and compile it yourself.
-- Copy UnrealPlugin.dll in the appropriate Plugin folder (ReClass.NET/x86/Plugins or ReClass.NET/x64/Plugins).
+- Copy UnrealPlugin.dll in the appropriate plugin folder (ReClass.NET/x86/Plugins or ReClass.NET/x64/Plugins).
 - Start ReClass.NET and check the plugins form.